Azure-Samples/storage-dotnet-import-export-job-management/README.md

 3. Management certificate installed on local machine.
 If you don't know about management certificates, [here](https://azure.microsoft.com/en-us/documentation/articles/cloud-services-certs-create/) is the guide.
 3. Journal file generated when running [Import Export client tool](http://go.microsoft.com/fwlink/?LinkID=301900&clcid=0x409)

+## How to get started with Import Job
+1. Create a storage account.
+2. Procure the disk and adapter.
+3. Download the client tool.
+4. Prepare the disk.
+5. Create a job using REST API.
+6. Ship disks to Azure datacenter.
+7. Track your job using REST API.

+## How to get started with Export Job
+1. Procure a disk.
+2. Create a job using REST API to specify the data you intend to export.
+3. Ship disks to Azure datacenter.
+4. Track your job using REST API.
+5. Retrieve the Bitlocker key using REST API.
+6. Retrieve your data using this key when the disk arrives back to you.

 ## Running this sample

 1. Download the solution and open the RestAPISample.sln in Visual Studio.